-A charge of $50.00 will be applied to your bill for a waiver and an additional $40.00 will be charged for recording a letter grade and the credit.
+A charge of $90.00 will be applied to your bill for the test challenge, recording a letter grade, and the credit.

 Procedures for Challenging Computing Courses

 1. Sign up for CPTE 100 Computer Concepts.

 2. In the first week, we give a test which ascertains how much of this material you know already.
 If you know enough to qualify for a challenge test, you will be counseled to move to the next step, which will be explained to you by the CPTE 100 professor.

 3. The challenge test is administered on paper.